babakks/zarinpal-payment-sample/basic-js/README.md

-# `basic-ts`
+# `basic-js`

-This is a basic sample project, in TypeScript, that uses the `zarinpal-ts` package.
+This is a basic sample project, in JavaScript, that uses the `zarinpal-ts` package.
 Due to simplicity, no server-side session management is used.
 Rather only one payment session is tracked at any time (`activePaymentSession`).

-The server starts up with composing the payment module, by calling the `composePaymentInterface` method defined in `composition-root.ts`.
+The server starts up with composing the payment module, by calling the `composePaymentInterface` method defined in `composition-root.js`.
 The returned `PaymentManager` object then stored in the server scope.

 The server is set up to watch for `/register` and `/callback` routes.
 For the